-My advice to someone starting out in the international art world is to focus on what they really enjoy doing, whether that is writing, curating, working with artists, or raising money for organizations.
+My advice to someone starting out in the international art world is to focus on what you really enjoy doing, whether that is writing, curating, working with artists, or raising money for organizations.
 There are so many facets of the art world that one can work in, the possibilities are enormous, much wider than when I was coming out of grad school.
 Most importantly, you have to love what you do so I recommend focusing on what one’s strengths and interests are and building a career from there.
 And being ready to work hard and travel a lot are two key factors as well!
 If you want to have a quiet job sitting at a desk and going home at 5pm, the contemporary art world might not be the best place for you!
 If you want to travel, work intensively with artists, and have a constantly evolving career, then this is your place!

 Meet everyone.
 The international art world is run on relationships.
 This is the core of its business.
 Which means that you need to get out and meet people in every corner of the field: artists, academics, dealers, curators, fair directors, consultants, art handlers, desk sitters, fabricators, lawyers, etc. You never know who may be on the other side of an email two, five, or ten years from now, but the bigger your network, the better chance you have of getting through to the people that can help you get the job done, whatever it may be.

 Don't limit yourself.
 The art and cultural fields are changing fast, and those who can move ably and intelligently across many different disciplines and practices will have an advantage.
 There will be time for specializing later.
-But when you're just starting out, you never now where the opportunities may come from.
+But when you're just starting out, you never know where the opportunities may come from.
 Think big and broad at the beginning.
 Think "both/and."
 Push past your own and others' comfort zone and don't just replicate what the rest are already doing.

-Jonathan T. D. Neil, Director, Sotheby's Institute of Art – Los Angeles
+Jonathan T. D. Neil, Director, Sotheby's Institute of Art-Los Angeles

 My number one piece of advice is to ask questions.
 It's OK not to know all the answers, but asking good questions demonstrates that you're interested and puts you into a relationship with the person you're talking to.
 A lot of the art world is built on establishing and developing such relationships.